JayJay82/text-to-sql/README.md

 ## 🧑‍💻 Author

 **Costantino Cavallo**
-Proof of Concept for Document Intelligence Services in Gravity Platform.
+Proof of Concept for Document Intelligence Services.